Out of danger zone, Bengaluru starts getting new Covid facilities now

 On Monday, Chief Minister B S Yediyurappa re-inaugurated the 150-year-old Epidemic Diseases Hospital — a quarantine centre earlier — as a 24-bed ICU facility equipped with ventilators and an oxygen storage tank.
 He also inaugurated a 54-bed ICU facility and an oxygen generator at the 150-bed C V Raman General Hospital.

+Health Minister Dr K Sudhakar said recently, “The demand for beds has come down in Bengaluru as cases have reduced.
+However the government will continue to ramp up infrastructure to ensure preparedness for future waves.”

-Ashwathnarayan said: “Even if the numbers decline, healthcare facilities need to be kept in an operational state till everyone gets at least one dose of vaccination…”
+The Deputy CM said: “Even if the numbers decline, healthcare facilities need to be kept in an operational state till everyone gets at least one dose of vaccination.
+All these facilities need to remain functional till December.”

+Earlier, the Karnataka government had tasked an expert group headed by Chairman of Narayana Health Group Dr Devi Shetty to plan for paediatric emergencies and ICUs in case of a third wave.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines